isaacnmm/pestpolicy-hugo2XX/content/posts/best-ultrasonic-pest-repellers/index.md

 Repeller Cost** Ultrasonic pest repellents come with varying costs depending on their quality and brand.
 Usually, prices range from 10$ to 100$.
 Cheaper devices cover small areas and will require replacement after a short duration.
 Those that cover large areas and last longer come with a higher price tag.
 Some products come with packs of 2 to 5 items.
 Buying in packs helps you save on cost than when you buy single products.

-Further, consider the running costs of the repellent - which brings us to [solar energy repellers](https://ieeexplore.ieee. org/abstract/document/7918230/).
-Some products also come with premium features making them cost higher than ordinary devices.
+Further, consider the running costs of the repellent - which brings us to [solar energy repellers](https://ieeexplore.ieee.org/abstract/document/7918230/).Some products also come with premium features making them cost higher than ordinary devices.
 The most common inclusion is the nightlight, which adds some light in places where they are plugged in. **4.

 Durability and ** **Safety** A device that works effectively and last longer will keep your house free from pests for a long time.